Become a master backcountry baker with these techniques!

 - If the bottom is cooking too quickly, you can try flipping the whole thing over.
 Either cut your cake into pieces and flip, or turn the whole thing out onto a pot lid or plate.

 - Make sure not to overfill your pan—half-full should do it.
 If your bread or cake is touching the lid when covered, it is likely to burn.

 - When is it done?
 Cakes and muffins are done when they spring back when lightly touched in the center or when a pine needle inserted into the middle comes out clean.

-Learn to make Baker's Backcountry Cake from the NOLS Cooking Show:
+Learn to make Baker's Backcountry Cake: